'Rust' death sparks New Mexico gun safety bill for actors - KVIA

 Associated Press

 SANTA FE, N.M.
 (AP) — A Republican New Mexico legislator wants movie actors and other film-set professionals to undergo state-sponsored gun-safety training after the death last year of a cinematographer from a gun fired by actor Alec Baldwin.
-State Sen. Cliff Pirtle of Roswell on Monday announced he introduced a bill that would require all acting and film production personnel where firearms are present to complete a safety class offered by the New Mexico Game and Fish Department.
+State Sen. Cliff Pirtle of Roswell on Monday announced he introduced a bill that would require all film set personnel who handle firearms to complete a safety class offered by the New Mexico Game and Fish Department.
 It was unclear whether the Democrat-led Legislature will bring the bill up for debate and a possible vote during a 30-day legislative session that ends Feb.
 17. Baldwin has said he didn’t know the gun contained a live round.